sankirnajoshi/Notes-MLND/lecture_notes/3_unsupervised_learning.md

 u,v ...
 Points in the dataset
 p(u), p(v) ...
 Points on the projected hyperplane

+Random projection can be made to work by either setting a number of components or by specifying a value for epsilon and having the algorithm calculate a conservative value for the number of dimensions.

 ## Independent Component Analysis

 ICA takes a mixture of independent sources and tries to isolate these independent sources.
+Classic examples are cocktail party problem/ blind source separation.

 It assumes that components are statistically independent and they also must **not** have non-gaussian distribution.